Skip to Content

 While these are the general guidelines for establishing payment of alimony, it is possible to introduce evidence that can influence the outcome of the decision based on extenuating circumstances.

-Learn more about the subject and find out what is likely to happen in your own divorce by contacting a Colorado Springs divorce attorney at Clawson & Clawson, LLP for a free consultation.
+Learn more about the subject and find out what is likely to happen in your own divorce by contacting our Colorado Springs divorce attorney at Clawson & Clawson, LLP for a free consultation.